-Ella Kruglyanskaya: It Works on Paper, installation view, 2018, Bonner Kunstverein, Courtesy of the artist and Gavin Brown's Enterprise, New York/Rome.
+Ella Kruglyanskaya, It Works on Paper, installation view 2018, Bonner Kunstverein, Courtesy the artist and Gavin Brown's Enterprise, New York/Rome.
 Photo: Mareike Tocha

 The exhibition is Kruglyanskaya’s first solo exhibition in Germany.
-It is generously supported by Stiftung Kunst der Sparkasse in Bonn.
+It is generously supported by Stiftung Kunst der Sparkasse in Bonn and the exhibition opening is sponsored by Ale-Mania and Reverchon.

 Ella Kruglyanskaya (b.
 1978, Riga) studied painting at Cooper Union in New York and Yale School of Art, New Haven, Connecticut.
 She has held exhibitions at Tate Liverpool; Tramway, Glasgow (both 2016); The Power Station, Dallas; Studio Voltaire, London (2014) and White Columns, New York (2011).
 Her work is also currently exhibited as part of the Baltic Triennial (2018) in Vilnius.